vrikodar/P4ck3t/P4ck3t.md

 # Switchports Versus Routed Ports

-*on a switch switch ports can-not be directly allocated IP addresses since they are Layer2 interfaces  but we can have something called the SVI {Switched virtual interface such as VLAN1}*
+*on a `switch` // switch ports can-not be directly allocated IP addresses since they are Layer2 interfaces  but we can have something called the SVI {Switched virtual interface such as VLAN1}*

 *Routed Ports or ports on a Router can Directly be allocated an IP address*

+## Inter-VLAN Routing

+we can run the Following commands to enable Inter-VLAN Routing on a Switch

+ - `en`
+ - `conf t`
+ - `ip routing`
+ - `end`

+*On The Routers in Different VLANs we need to disable IP Routing and set the VLAN Interfaces as Default Gateways on Routers*

+ - `en`
+ - `conf t`
+ - `no ip routing`
+ - `ip default-gateway <VLAN-IP> <SUBNET-MASK>`
+ - `end`